bdoyley/CityofLondon/README.md

 Transitions (line 89-102) - added animation for the submenus

-Child selectors - line 22 -
+Child selectors - line 22 - changes all H1's within to wrap to red
                   line 83
                   line 105
                   line 148